WOD Strats – Helen WOD Fully Reviewed in 2019

-Most people do it this way . . .
+Most people do this Helen WOD exercise this way . . .

 They step up to the kettlebell, squat down and grab hold of the kettlebell.
 Then they perform a deadlift to bring it back up into the start position.
 They then dip down to start the swinging action.

-That is basically three moves - squat - deadlift - swing.
-Doing all that not only takes time, it wastes time.
+That is basically three moves – squat – deadlift – swing.
+Doing all that not only takes time, but it also wastes time.